okta/okta-aws-cli/README.md

 From the AWS Console, in the IAM panel, select "Identity providers".
 Then click "Add provider".
 In the add provider form select "OpenID Connect".
-Set the "Provider URL" to the issuer URL from the Okta API Authorization Servers list for your custom authorization server (example: https://[your org].okta.com/oauth2/[custom auth server id or default]).
-Set the "Audience" value the "Audience" value listed for the authorization server in the Okta panel.
+Set the "Provider URL" to the issuer URL from the Okta API Authorization Servers list for your custom authorization server (example: `https://[your org].okta.com/oauth2/[custom auth server id or 'default']`).
+Set the "Audience" value from the "Audience" value listed for the authorization server in the Okta panel.

 After the IdP is created note it's ARN value.
 Any IAM roles that need to be associated with the IdP need to have a trust relationship established on the role of the `sts:AssumeRoleWithWebIdentity` action type.
-Also not the ARNs of these roles for later use.
+This setting is on the trust relationship tab when viewing a specific role in the AWS Console.
+Also note the ARNs of these roles for later use.

 ## Configuration
 ### Global settings